 That is not to say that succeeding as a fitness professional is easy.
 It isn’t.
 However, once you get your foot in the door, as we have seen above, the benefits are many and your career can be exciting and varied.

 What I’m saying here is, when you’re looking for a new industry to thrive within, look for those with clear pathways for progression.

-If you’re ambition ends with the position you are applying for, then you will probably find that you will become restless again within a couple of years, as there may not be anywhere for you to go in the future.
+If your ambition ends with the position you are applying for, then you will probably find that you will become restless again within a couple of years, as there may not be anywhere for you to go in the future.

 We all sometimes feel like we need a change of scenery.
 However, if you’re serious about looking into how to change careers, try and identify an industry like health and fitness, where you have the room and potential to succeed in a variety of areas, over several different disciplines.

 That way, you will guarantee yourself fulfillment in the long-term, as opposed to short-term gain for future disappointment.